lrivallain/git-book-kubernetes/content/setup-a-powerful-kubernetes-client/_index.md

 ---
-description: >-
+title: Setup a powerful Kubernetes client
+type: docs
+---

 This section provides some tools and tricks to apply to a *nix based workstation or jump server to have a powerful Kubernetes (and other tools) client machine.
----

 # Setup a powerful Kubernetes client